msaelices/nvim-config/README.md

 ### Windows

-`CTRL-W s`: Split the window in two
+`CTRL-w s`: Split the window in two
-`CTRL-W v`: Split the window vertically
+`CTRL-w v`: Split the window vertically
-`CTRL-W q`: Quit the current window
+`CTRL-w q`: Quit the current window
+`CTRL-w o`: Quit others windows
-`CTRL-W h`: Move cursor to next window left to the current one `CTRL-W l`: Move cursor to next window right the current one `CTRL-W j`: Move cursor to next window below the current one `CTRL-W k`: Move cursor to next window above the current one
+`CTRL-w h`: Move cursor to next window left to the current one `CTRL-w l`: Move cursor to next window right the current one `CTRL-w j`: Move cursor to next window below the current one `CTRL-w k`: Move cursor to next window above the current one

 See https://neovim.io/doc/user/windows.html